statgen/colocus-ui-vue3/README.md

   - The DataTable component watches the variable and triggers a data load when it changes.
 The reason the DataTable has to watch filterStore.filterDataChanged, instead of using provide/inject, is that it is not possible to use that mechanism from within a Pinia store.
 The effect is the same, it's just a different way of triggering a desired event.

+### Trait following
+This is a feature added and then disabled.
+It was originally added due to hope for the Manhattan view to display data in the data table from multiple studies, and allow the user to filter by phenotype.
+But then it turned out that the back end as presently configured, could not support this.
+I am disabling the code, but documenting here, in case we decide to go back and correctly implement that feature.

+On the Search page, the user clicks a trait link.
+The router pulls trait from the URL and saves it in the filterStore as a top-level property called preloadTrait.
+The Manhattan view copies that to a local variable in its onMounted lifecycle method.
+It `provides` that value for injection where needed, in this case the AutoComplete control.
+It `watch`es that variable, and when it is updated, assigns it to local variable selectedItems, thus populating the on-screen control, and then calls updateFilter on the filter store with that value, which causes the data table to load.

+The Search page also has references to preloadTrait, which are not used, but are required so that the AutoComplete controls will function.

+To re-enable the feature, search across files for preloadTrait and remove the comment markers.
+Also have to add the trait name to the router-link passed by the data table.
+And add :trait to the path in the route to the Manhattan page in the router.

 ## Misc debugging hints
 - use {{ $log() }} in templates to log local values to console.
 This is defined in main.js